google/blockly-samples/.github/CONTRIBUTING.md

 **Plugins** are self-contained pieces of code that add functionality to Blockly.
 Plugins can add fields, define themes, create renderers, and much more.
 The target user is a developer who finds and uses the plugin through npm.
 Plugins defined in this repository are *first-party* plugins, which means that they are supported by the Blockly team.

 The plugins directory has one folder per plugin.
-To create the correct directory structure for your plugin, use [@blockly/create-package](https://www.npmjs.com/package/@blockly/create-package).
+To set up a new plugin based on one of the existing templates, use [@blockly/create-package](https://www.npmjs.com/package/@blockly/create-package).

 ## How can I contribute?